Learn About First-Person Point of View in Fiction

 Why Writers Use First-Person Point of View

-There are a number of good reasons for using the first-person point of view in fiction; used correctly it can be an extremely effective tool for storytelling.
-Here are just a few situations in which first person is an ideal choice:
+There are a number of good reasons for using the first-person point of view in fiction.
+Used correctly, it can be an extremely effective tool for storytelling:

 Pros and Cons

-The first-person point of view allows a reader to feel close to a specific character's point of view; it lets the reader in, so to speak.
-It also provides the writer with a tool for crafting the reader's perspective on the fictional world.
-Using first-person can also be easier for beginning writers since everyone is accustomed to telling stories from their own personal point of view.
+The first-person point of view allows readers to feel close to a specific character's point of view; it lets the reader in, so to speak.
+It also provides writers with a tool for crafting the readers' perspective on the fictional world.
+Using first-person also can be easier for beginning writers since everyone is accustomed to telling stories from their own personal point of view.

-However, first-person point of view limits the reader to that one perspective.
-The reader can only know what this character knows, which can make telling the story more difficult, depending on the plot and other characters involved.
+However, the first-person point of view limits readers to that one perspective.
+They only can know what the narrator knows, and this can make telling the story more difficult, depending on the plot and other characters involved.